 I’m always on the search for Chinese videos with real images, and the Wink to Learn animal videos fit the bill!

-I’m learning Chinese with my children and often looking up Chinese names of everything, including animals!
+Since I’m learning Chinese with my children, I’m often checking the Chinese dictionary for names of everything, including animals!

 To help them better understand new Chinese vocabulary and concepts, I intentionally choose Chinese videos that feature real images instead of abstract cartoons.